xeronm/esp8266-tsh/README.md

 esp8266-tsh
 ===========
-Light-weight Shell for ESP8266 (Things Shell).
+Light-weight Shell for ESP8266 with support of simple and configurable control logic script.
 Developed and tested with my ESP-12E (4Mb) board.
-Many solutions of this projects may looks weird, but all of it made just for fun and it works.

 Main Goals:
-- light-weight udp control protocol with python client
+- light-weight udp control/management protocol with python client [esp8266-tshcli]
 - cron-like task scheduler
-- basic scripting language for make control logic with tracing/debug feature
+- simple scripting language for making control logic with trace/debug feature
+- almost fixed heap memory consuption

 License: GPLv3

+*Some of solutions of this projects may looks weird, but all of it made just for fun and it works well.*

 *Feel free to use, improve, report bugs, criticize and etc.*